Microprogram Courses

 This course reviews the criminalization of use, possession, and trafficking of psychedelic substances in Canada and globally.
 Provides a history of drug policies and their origins.
 It covers harm-reduction approaches and public health, with an emphasis on human rights and social concerns.

-SRS 5110 Sacred Plant Medicines & Spirituality
+SRS 5110 Sacred Plant Medicines & Shamanic Practices

 This course offers a historical and socio-cultural overview of plant medicine shamanism, ritual, and religion from an anthropological perspective.
 Current topics include decolonizing psychedelics, pharmacopower, indigenous plant knowledge, plant teachers, and the globalization of ayahuasca.